rsdoiel/rsdoiel.github.io/blog/2018/02/24/go-based-python-modules.md

 ## Example 2, libsayhi.go and sayhi.py

 I found working with strings a little more nuanced.
-Go's concept of strings are oriented to UTF-8.
+Go's concept of strings are oriented to utf-8.
 Python has its own concept of strings and encoding.
-Both need to pass through the C ABI which assumes strings are a point char to contiguous memory ending in a null.
-The *sayhi* recipe is focused on moving a string from Python, to C, to Go which displays the string using Go's *fmt* package.
-It is one half of the eventual round trip needed to pass JSON or other text formats between Python and Go.
+Both need to pass through the C layer which assumes strings are a char pointer pointing at contiguous memory ending in a null.
+The *sayhi* recipe is focused on moving a string from Python, to C, to Go (a one way trip this time).
+The example uses Go's *fmt* package to display the string.

 ```go
     package main